AdobeDocs/experience-manager-release-information.en/help/quick-fixes/6-5/jee-patch-0011.md

 1. (Windows only) Perform one of the following steps:

     * Deselect the Start Configuration Manager option before you click Done.
-Run Configuration Manager later by using the ConfigurationManager.bat file located in [aem-forms root]\configurationManager\bin.
-Using ConfigurationManager.bat helps you avoid manually updating name of axis.jar name in .lax files
+Run Configuration Manager later by using the ConfigurationManager.bat file located in `[aem-forms root]\configurationManager\bin`.
+Using `ConfigurationManager.bat` helps you avoid manually updating name of axis.jar name in .lax files
     * Deselect the Start Configuration Manager option before you click Done.
-Before running configuration manager using **ConfigurationManager.exe** or **ConfigurationManager_IPv6.exe**, navigate to *&lt;AEMForms_Install_Dir&gt;\configurationManager\bin *directory and update** axis.jar** to **axis-1.4.1.1.jar** in the following files:
+Before running configuration manager using **ConfigurationManager.exe** or **ConfigurationManager_IPv6.exe**, navigate to *&lt;AEMForms_Install_Dir&gt;\configurationManager\bin* directory and update **axis.jar** to **axis-1.4.1.1.jar** in the following files:

       * ConfigurationManager.lax
       * ConfigurationManager_IPv6.lax

 1. (UNIX-based only) Before running configuration manager using **ConfigurationManager.exe** or **ConfigurationManager_IPv6.exe**, navigate to *&lt;AEMForms_Install_Dir&gt;\configurationManager\bin* directory and update **axis.jar** to **axis-1.4.1.1.jar** in the following files: